Executive and staff

 Staff:

-Amber is an early childhood educator who also possess experience in various office settings and fields.
+Amber is a Registered Early Childhood Educator who also possess experience in various office settings and fields.

 What we do